Learn more about our Advertising Disclosure

 When you’re moving from St. Louis to Oregon, you’ll want to do more than just pack your boxes and hire movers.
 Make sure you’re up to speed on local rules, permits, and other logistics that could affect your move.

 • State licensing: Moving companies headquartered in Oregon must possess an up-to-date USDOT Number as well as a license issued by the Oregon Department of Transportation (ODOT).
-Double-check that your moving company is fully licensed before you hire them.
+Before you hire a moving company, double-check that they’re properly licensed.

-• State regulator: You can check a Oregon moving license anytime on the state’s official regulatory website.
+• State regulator: You can verify a Oregon moving license anytime on the official state regulator’s site.

 • Moving permits: There’s no need for a moving permit in Oregon, but be sure to look up local parking rules before moving day.

-• Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
-You can set your official move date so your mail is forwarded to Oregon without any hiccups.
-Start here.
+• Change of address: Make sure to fill out your USPS change of address form at least a week before moving.
+You can choose your official move date and have your mail forwarded to Oregon.
+Get started here.

 Things to do in Oregon